kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Poison Both Yuthura and Uthar**
 - You do not actually need to see the results of the poisoning, you just have to poison both of them.
 This means planting the device on Uthar's bed, and giving the datapad to Adrenas.

-**Purchase a Store's Entire Inventory**
+**Purchase Mika's Entire Inventory**
-- The store's inventory must be completely empty; thus no store that sells an infinite amount of an item can qualify for this task.
-The only two stores are Adum Larp on Dantooine or Suvam Tam on Yavin.
-One of these is cheaper than the other.
+- Mika's shop can only be accessed after speaking to Ziagrom, who will appear on the Star Map planets after escaping the Leviathan or obtaining all 5 Star Maps.
+The total cost of Mika's inventory is 185,932 credits.

 **Reach the Star Forge**
 - If this is your last task, the timer ends in the loading zone after disembarking the Ebon Hawk on the Star Forge.
 You do not have to skip the cutscene that occurs immediately afterwards.